 The National Palace Museum of Korea, located on the grounds of Gyeongbokgung Palace, houses a collection of over 900 relics and 40,000 artifacts from the royal court of Joseon Dynasty palaces including Gyeongbokgung, Changdeokgung, Changgyeonggung, and Jongmyo.

-Over the years the name has changed named multiple times.
-During the Japanese occupation in the late 1930s, it was known as the Museum of Yi Dynasty.
-In 1946, it changed names to the Deoksugung Museum, after the liberation of Korea.
+Over the years, the name has changed multiple times.
+During the Japanese occupation in the late 1930s, the name changed to the Museum of Yi Dynasty.
+In 1946, it changed its name to the Deoksugung Museum after the liberation of Korea.

-On the first floor you can find displays about royal childbirth, education, and scholarly culture.
-There are also displays from the Korean Empire including vehicles, photographs, and everyday items that belonged to an emperor.
-There is also a cafe and shop to buy souvenirs on the first floor.
+You can find displays about royal childbirth, education, and scholarly culture on the first floor.
+There are also displays from the Korean Empire, including vehicles, photographs, and everyday items belonging to an emperor.
+There is also a cafe and shop on the first floor to buy souvenirs.

 Weekdays : 9:00-18:00